 It is always shocking to see a teenager or twenty-year-old with heart or cardiovascular health issues.
 Yet we are not surprised when we hear of a fifty something with the same issues.
 This is because there is a 40% increase in risk for cardiovascular and heart health related issues as you age.
 It is well publicized that most of these issues are lifestyle related and one way their risk can be mitigated is with proper health habits, including a well-balanced diet.
 The newest research emphasizes optimizing nitric oxide production and reducing inflammation in the body via diet as two key underlying mechanisms to nutrition’s supportive role in improving cardiovascular health.

 BENEFITS OF BEETS AND INCREASED NITRIC OXIDE PRODUCTION

 - Heightened energy and overall stamina

 - Dilating arteries for healthy blood flow

 After the age of forty, our bodies produce less than 50% of the nitric oxide compared to what we did in our teens and twenties.
 Nitric Oxide production is essential for the health and function of many areas in your body.
-This is why low levels have been found to be a major factor in developing a host of age-related health complications connected to circulation, cardiovascular health, blood pressure, and more.
+We now know that low levels have been linked to a host of age-related health issues connected to circulation, cardiovascular health, heart health, and more.